 Fishing Rods and Reels

 Assuming the reels are clean, lubricated and ready to go, let’s move on to the rods.
 That toothbrush also works great for getting between the rod eyes and rod blank when washing.
-Roller tips should be taken apart so salt deposits that have developed but remain out of sight can be cleaned.
+Roller tips should be taken apart so salt deposits that have developed but remain out of sight can be cleaned away.
 Use a light coating of oil when reassembling.
 Reel seats no doubt have salt deposits from ocean spray.
 If there is any pitting, use steel wool or lightly sand it to remove it, then apply a good coating of white grease before placing the reel back on rod.
 Borrow (steal) a nylon stocking from your still-irate spouse and run it through all rod eyes.
 Any nicks in the guides will catch on the nylon, alerting you to which need replacement.
 Once again, your ability dictates who replaces these eyes.
 But if there are nicks, the eye must be replaced or severe line wear may result.

 If saltwater and sun have taken their toll on the rods and they’re looking dull, a new coat of rod varnish might be in order as well.
 Then start cranking and put your favorite line back on the reels, and attach the appropriate leaders.
 With your outfits now ready to go, back off the drags (so the drag material doesn’t get compressed) and store everything until your read in the weekly fishing reports at FishTalkMag.com that the first yellowfin of the year have been caught.